xe-usesgithub/dxt2/README.md

 <br/>
 <p>Lightweight OS based on Debian 10, XFCE4, Tint2, Pmenu along with many improvements over the defaults.</p>

-<p>I needed to replace Windows 7 and needed something light as I can't afford high-end hardware.
-Also easy to configure.
+<p>I needed to replace Windows 7 and needed something light & easy to configure.
 So I began distro-hopping.
 I went through them all.
 Not just in VMs I installed to bare metal and used it for days to weeks to months.
 I ran into a million issues.
 I waded through tons of bad linux documentation and collected all the good bits along the way.
 I settled on XFCE.
 It was the "best" but could be better.
 And the idea of DXT2 was born.
 3 years in the making.
 I hope others may find this useful too.</p>

 <h3>Features</h3>
 <ul>